Wilfried-O/taskido/README.md

 ## Project Status

-- Completed: Task input, list rendering, filtering, drag-and-drop reordering, local storage persistence, and undo/redo functionalities.
+- Completed: All features have been implemented.
-- Work in progress: dark mode implementation.
-- After app is feature-complete, we will: add icons for better UX, and app logo
+- Work in progress: add icons and app logo, refactoring for clarity and accessibility (aria), make the app responsive (mobile-friendly)

 ## AI usage